RI-SE/smirk/docs/Data Management Specification.md

 - DAT-COM-REQ4: The data samples shall include examples with a sufficient range of levels of occlusion giving partial view of pedestrians crossing the road.
 - DAT-COM-REQ5: The data samples shall include a sufficient range of examples reflecting the effects of identified system failure modes.

-Rationale: SMIRK adapts the reqiurements from the Relevant desiderata specified by Gauerhof et al. (2020) for the SMIRK ODD.
+Rationale: SMIRK adapts the reqiurements from the Complete desiderata specified by Gauerhof et al. (2020) for the SMIRK ODD.

 ## 2.3 Balanced
 This desiderata considers the distribution of features in the dataset, e.g., the balance between the number of samples in each class.
 Ashmore et al. (2021) refer to this as an internal perspective on the data.

+- DAT-BAL-REQ1: The data set shall have a comparable representation of samples for each relevant class and feature.
+- DAT-BAL-REQ2: The data set shall have an equal share of positive and negative examples.

+Rationale: SMIRK adapts the reqiurements from the Relevant desiderata specified by Gauerhof et al. (2020) for the SMIRK ODD.

 ## 2.4 Accurate
 This desiderata considers how measurement issues can affect the way that samples reflect the intended ODD, e.g., sensor accuracy and labelling errors.

-The initial dataset, used to train the NN-model in the first iteration, is a representation of the ODD.
-How exact of a representation it is, is hard to measure before development.
-However, as the system behavior is dependent on the definition of the ODD, control of the initial dataset is needed (This is further discussed in Chapter 3 Data Acquisition).
-To guide the definition of requirements in general R. Ashmore et. al. [2] provides a good description of this.
-It is also discussed in A. Pereira’s work [1].
-The specification of the data needs to be determined so that one knows what classes are relevant in terms of the ODD.
-All classes need to be represented in the data set.
-All classes need to be represented in the data-set.
-The data-set must cover critical scenarios and known scenarios.
-According to SOTIF [4], all possible situations the system may encounter can be divided into four categories, safe/unsafe known and safe/unsafe unknown ones.
-All known scenarios must be included in the data-set.
-The classes must be evenly distributed [2].
+- DAT-ACC-REQ1: All bounding boxes produced shall be sufficiently large to include the entirety of the pedestrian.
+- DAT-ACC-REQ2: All bounding boxes produced shall be no more than 10% larger in any dimension than the minimum sized box capable of including the entirety of the pedestrian.
+- DAT-ACC-REQ3: All pedestrians present in the data samples must be correctly labelled.

 # 3 Data Requirements Justification Report [M] <a name="data_rqts_just"></a>
 TBD.